martijn-heil/anvil2dem/README.md

 * libgeotiff

 ## Notes
+* Scans chunk block state data so ignored block rules (like stripping leaves and logs) work consistently across current Minecraft Java Edition releases with the expanded world height introduced in 1.18.
+* Legacy region files that rely on numeric block IDs are no longer supported.
+* DEMs are now exported using 16-bit samples to capture the full vertical range of modern worlds.
-The following arguments are not yet implemented:
+* The following arguments are not yet implemented:
   * --ignoredblocks
   * --blocks

 ## Screenshots
 This enables you to make some things using standard GIS software, like some examples shown below.